sameersingh/uci-statnlp/hw4/README.md

 Dependencies
 ---

 This code is Python 2.7 and Python 3.5+ compatible.
 You will also need the following libraries:

-- PyTorch (0.3.1)
+- PyTorch
+- NLTK

 Files
 ---

-Files you will need to make changes to:

 - `model.py`: Code for the neural machine translation model.
-    Following the basic Seq2Seq structure, the model is comprised of two parts: an *encoder* and a *decoder*.
+    Following the basic sequence-to-sequence structure, the model is comprised of two parts: an `Encoder` and a `Decoder`.
-    The *encoder* embeds words from the source sentence and then feeds these embeddings through an LSTM.
+    `Encoder` embeds words from the source sentence and then feeds these embeddings through an RNN.
-    The *decoder* generates the target sentence using another LSTM, whose initial hidden state is the final hidden state of the *encoder*.
+    `Decoder` generates the target sentence using another LSTM, whose initial hidden state is the final hidden state output by the `Encoder`.

 - `config.yaml`: Model configuration parameters.

-Files you should not need to make changes to:

 - `train.py`: Model training script.
     To use it, run: `python train.py --config config.yaml`.